A beginner’s guide to popups

 I know the deal.
 Your site has a healthy flow of visitors, judging by the analytics dashboard.
 Yet your email marketing list growth is lethargic.
 Or, you want to capture visitors’ attention and send them down a certain path.

-Either way, let a popup do the heavy lifting.
+Either way, let a website popup do the heavy lifting.

 Follow along as we go over the basics and show some ways to transform visitors into subscribers and drive greater engagement with your brand.